Coloquinte/sleekit/README.md

 To develop our methods we analyze the effect of quantization decisions on a per-layer basis.
 Since post-training quantization operates at the layer level, this gives us a much more precise view of quantization behaviour than network-level metrics, and allows for rapid iteration.

-Our baseline for comparison is the [GPTQ](https://arxiv.org/abs/2210.17323) algorithm with 2-bit weights.
+Our baseline for comparison is the [GPTQ](https://arxiv.org/abs/2210.17323) algorithm with 3-bit and 1.5-bit weights.
 For the layer weights and metrics, we use layer statistics from a full accuracy run on several smaller networks (OPT-125M, OPT-350M, BLOOM-560M).
 We compare the error introduced by the quantization with and without our methods.